hp35/elmagii/lect-04/README.md

 [`figs/biotsavart.mp`](figs/biotsavart.mp)
     ([`figs/biotsavart.pdf`](figs/biotsavart.pdf))
-    <i>MetaPost drawing of the setup used in Biot--Savart's law, describing
+    <i>MetaPost drawing of the setup used in Biot-Savart's law, describing
     the generation of a magnetic field by a steady-state current.</i>

 [`figs/lorentz.mp`](figs/lorentz.mp)